Nefelim4ag/Marlin/README.md

 - storage of settings (EEPROM) in an external SPI flash W25Q64
 - configurable number of bed leveling grid points
 - bed leveling grid height color map
+- save and load settings to .ini file on SD card

 ## Correspondence of firmware variants to different boards
 The firmware is assembled in several variants, each of which is suitable for a specific board that is found in the Reborn printer.